 Social Service Resources

 - A new resource from Caring.com provides seniors and their caregivers with the top prescription delivery services, information on financial assistance options, and guidance on choosing the best service for their specific needs.
 Learn more here.

 - Louisiana Statewide Domestic Abuse Assistance Hotline: 1-888-411-1333, or click here for a list of domestic violence resources throughout the state.

 - FEMA to Help Pay Funeral Costs for COVID-19-Related Deaths.
-In early April, FEMA will begin providing financial assistance for funeral expenses incurred after Jan.
-20, 2020 for deaths related to coronavirus (COVID-19) to help ease some of the financial stress and burden caused by the pandemic.
+FEMA provides financial assistance for funeral expenses incurred for deaths that occurred on or after January 20, 2020 related to coronavirus (COVID-19) to help ease some of the financial stress and burden caused by the pandemic.
 Learn More.